Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 If you'd prefer knee length trail pants in this style, here they are!

-These REI Co-op Sierra convertible pants have all of the technical features you look for in hiking pants:
+These REI Co-op Sierra convertible pants have technical features you need:

 These pants pack down small until you need them.

-The elastic waistband with draw cord allows you to accommodate your clothing layering system.
+The elastic waistband with draw cord accommodates your clothing layering system.

 The zippered leg vents mean you don't have to take off your boots to get these pants on when you feel the first rain drops.